What Happened at Midnight: Plot summary (original edition)

 This story opens with Chet Morton giving the Hardy boys and their chums a lesson on how to use the new automat which just opened in their hometown of Bayport.
-While jostling one another the boys bump into a blonde haired man.
-Later, while wrestling with the boys from Crabb Corners, Joe Hardy falls against the blonde man again causing him to drop his package which is later revealed to contain diamonds he is smuggling.
+While jostling one another the boys bump into a blond haired man.
+Later, while wrestling with the boys from Crabb Corners, Joe Hardy falls against the blond man again, causing him to drop his package which is later revealed to contain diamonds he is smuggling.

-That evening the Hardy boys attend a party at the Morton's farm.
+That evening the Hardy boys attend a party at the Mortons' farm.
 While the clock is striking midnight Joe Hardy disappears without a trace.
 At first Frank thinks his brother is playing a joke on him but when he does not reappear Frank gets worried.
-A while later Frank and his chums manage to locate Joe who has been kidnapped and kept hostage in a cave along the Shore Road.
+Days later Frank and his chums manage to locate Joe, who has been kidnapped and kept hostage in a cave along the Shore Road.

-The rest of the story deals with Frank and Joe traveling to New York City to unravel the mystery of the blonde man.
+The rest of the story deals with Frank and Joe traveling to New York City to unravel the mystery of the blond man.
 In New York they are pick pocketed and have to spend a night sleeping in a park, while listening to the clock strike midnight.
-While hitchhiking back from New York, the boys meet two Department of Justice men who are investigating a case of diamond smuggling.
-When they return to Bayport the Hardy brothers locate who they believe to be Taffy Marr, the diamond smuggler.
-The Hardy boys chase him to the airport and then hire a plane to continue the chase, however the plane they hired has mechanical problems and crashes.
-After again returning to Bayport they locate Taffy Marr again, and send a message for the Department of Justice men to come and help them make the arrest.
+Hitchhiking back from New York, the boys meet two Department of Justice men who are investigating a case of diamond smuggling.
+When they return to Bayport, the Hardy brothers locate who they believe to be Taffy Marr, the diamond smuggler.
+The Hardy boys chase him to the airport and then hire a plane to continue the chase; however the plane they hired has mechanical problems and crashes.
+After returning to Bayport they locate Taffy Marr again, and send a message for the Department of Justice men to come and help them make the arrest.
 Together with help from the Department of Justice men, the Hardy brothers manage to arrest Taffy Marr and the men he's been working with.

-The story concludes with an informal party at the Morton's farm again, with the boys recounting their adventures for their friends, while the clock strikes midnight again.
+The story concludes with an informal party at the Mortons' farm again, with the boys recounting their adventures for their friends, while the clock strikes midnight again.